AlexBarbaP/hexagonal-architecture-game-of-life/README.md

 ## 1.1.
 Hexagonal Architecture

-Homework architecture is based on *Alistair Cockburn* [Hexagonal Architecture](http://alistair.cockburn.us/Hexagonal+architecture), also known as *'Ports and Adapters Architecture'*.
+Workshop architecture is based on *Alistair Cockburn* [Hexagonal Architecture](http://alistair.cockburn.us/Hexagonal+architecture), also known as *'Ports and Adapters Architecture'*.